-2. Partnership with parents and carers Whole school approaches Additional, targeted support and Specialist, individualised support and The universal offer to all children and YP provision provision The school's PSA (Terri-Anne Old) is a port of call for all parents.
-Parents are The PSA signposts parents to additional support, where necessary.
-The PSA has regular opportunities for parents to access support on an encouraged to contact her for support either through school or directly to her work mobile.
-The school works in partnership with all parents and carers.
-Where possible we have an open door policy so that staff are available to discuss concerns with parent/carers.
+2. Partnership with parents and carers Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP provision P The school works in partnership with all parents and carers.
+Where possible we have an open-door policy so that staff are available to discuss concerns with parent/carers.
 All parents/carers are invited to attend 2 parent consultations per year.
 Reports are sent home once a year.
 A school newsletter is sent home weekly detailing the news from the week and the upcoming events.
 Home/School agreement makes roles clear.
 The school website is updated regularly with whole school news and each class has their own webpage that is updated weekly.
 Parent/carers are encouraged to join in with school trips.
 Parent/carers are able to support classes with one-to-one reading in class.
-Class dojo is used to communicate with parents on a two-way basis.
-Any concerns can be shared this way with Termly parent coffee mornings are held where parents have to opportunity to talk to our PSA, SENDCo and other agencies that are able to support children and their parents.
-The PSA makes regular welfare calls to key families that we feel need the additional support.
+Class dojo is used to communicate with parents on a two way basis.
+Any concerns can be shared this way with staff.
+Teacher and parent led PTA actively plan events to support the school.
+Regular communication on positive behaviour of children is communicated via Staff signpost parents to additional support, where necessary.
+Termly parent coffee mornings are held where parents have to opportunity to talk to our team, including the SENCO and other agencies that are able to support children and their parents.
+Regular welfare calls are made to key families that we feel need the additional support.
 Families are invited to watch extracurricular events and activities.
-Families are invited to attend information sessions regarding supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework.
-Families are invited to attend communion and other events throughout the year.
+Families are invited to attend information sessions re supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework.
+Families are invited to attend a communion and other events throughout the year.
 Parents/carers are able to contact the school if they have any concerns or questions.
 Links to outside agencies are available on the school website.
-Class teachers and SENCo can meet with parents to discuss concerns. individual basis.
-She supports at meetings and appointments and leads TAC meetings.
+Class teachers and SENCo can meet with parents to discuss concerns.
+Staff give regular opportunities for parents to access support on an individual basis.
 Parent/carers are invited to and actively involved in all TAC meetings and reviews.
 Parent/carer's views are an integral part of TAC meetings and SEN reviews.
 All documentation is presented in a way so that it is accessible to parent/carers.
 Parent/carers are involved in all stages of the Assess, Plan, Do, Review cycle.
-Parents/Carers of some children are encouraged to communicate to their child's teacher and / or support assistant through the use of a home / school book.
+Parents / Carers of some children are encouraged to communicate to their child's teacher and / or support assistant through the use of a home / school book.

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ů Teacher and parent led PTA actively plan events to support the school.
-Regular communication on positive behaviour of children is communicated via the online app - Class Dojo.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

+R

+the online app - Class Dojo.